Home / Glossary / African American

 History note

-‘African American’ as a distinct US racial-identity term predated Jesse Jackson’s 1980s popularization but moved into widespread mainstream usage through that period, partially displacing ‘Black’ (which had displaced ‘Negro’ and ‘colored’ in similar previous transitions).
+‘African American’ as a distinct U.S. racial-identity term predated Jesse Jackson’s 1980s popularization but moved into widespread mainstream usage through that period, partially displacing ‘Black’ (which had displaced ‘Negro’ and ‘colored’ in similar previous transitions).
 Jackson’s December 1988 press conference is often cited as the inflection point, though Black-led publications had been using the term for decades.
 The post-2013 Black Lives Matter era moved ‘Black’ back toward parity with African American in mainstream usage; the June 2020 AP capital-B Black shift further normalized ‘Black’ in institutional contexts.
-The two terms now coexist in active US usage with neither displacing the other — the choice has shifted from sequential (one replaces the other) to simultaneous (both are acceptable; preference varies by person, audience, and context).
+The two terms now coexist in active U.S. usage with neither displacing the other — the choice has shifted from sequential (one replaces the other) to simultaneous (both are acceptable; preference varies by person, audience, and context).

 Related terms